***FREE*** subscription to

 Past Perfect Continuous Conjugation

-The Past Perfect Continuous/Past Perfect Progressive is formed this way:
+The Past Perfect Continuous/Past Perfect Progressive tense is constructed this way:

-Here are some examples with I, you, he/she/it, they and we.
+Here are some examples with the subject pronouns I, you, he/she/it, they and we.

 1. I had been talking.
 I had been walking.
 I had been dancing.
 I had been eating.